bojdell/gitdef-example/README.md

 # gitdef-example
-Example repo to demo gitdef functionality
+Example of a repo using [gitdef](https://github.com/bojdell/gitdef).